Yellowstone National Park: Geysers and the hydrothermal system

 In 2003, changes at the Norris Geyser Basin resulted in the temporary closure of some trails in the basin.
 New fumaroles were observed, and several geysers showed enhanced activity and increasing water temperatures.
 Several geysers became so hot that they were transformed into purely steaming features; the water had become superheated and they could no longer erupt normally.
 This coincided with the release of reports of a multiple year United States Geological Survey research project which mapped the bottom of Yellowstone Lake and identified a structural dome that had uplifted at some time in the past.
 Research indicated that these uplifts posed no immediate threat of a volcanic eruption, since they may have developed long ago, and there had been no temperature increase found near the uplifts.
 Most recently, in July 2024, a hydrothermal explosion occurred in Biscuit Basin.

-On March 10, 2004, a biologist discovered 5 dead bison which apparently had inhaled toxic geothermal gases trapped in the Norris Geyser Basin by a seasonal atmospheric inversion.
-This was closely followed by an upsurge in earthquake activity in April 2004.
-In 2006, it was reported that the Mallard Lake Dome and the Sour Creek Dome—areas that have long been known to show significant changes in their ground movement—had risen at a rate of 1.5 to 2.4 in per year from mid–2004 through 2006.
-As of late 2007, the uplift has continued at a reduced rate.
-These events inspired a great deal of media attention and speculation about the geologic future of the region.
-Experts responded to the conjecture by informing the public that there was no increased risk of a volcanic eruption in the near future.
-These changes demonstrate the dynamic nature of the Yellowstone hydrothermal system.
+A Biscuit Basin hydrothermal explosion was a small volcanic event that occurred at Yellowstone National Park on June 13, 2026.
+It took place near the Black Diamond Pool, a thermal area located less than two miles northwest of Old Faithful.
+United States Geological Survey (USGS) scientists found that boiling water between 185 °F and 200 °F had rushed into the nearby Firehole River through three newly formed ground vents, turning into steam and triggering the blast.
+The event permanently altered the local landscape by tearing open a 61-foot-long ground crack, ejecting large rocks, and collapsing the terrain into a new, vigorously boiling pool that occasionally spouts water 20 to 30 feet into the air.
+Following the incident, geologists set up temporary seismic equipment to monitor the unstable volcanic network.